UTSC-CSCC01-Software-Engineering-I/term-group-project-c01s25-project-my-dormstore/doc/sprint2/sprint-02.review.md

 #### Goals and/or tasks that were planned but not met/completed:

-- **Check-out Page**
+- **Admin Dashboard**

-We planned to implement the user check-out page during this sprint, but it was delayed due to merge conflicts when integrating into the `develop` branch.
-Although we attempted to address it, we didn’t have enough time to finish and test it properly.
-Completing this feature will be a priority in the next sprint.
+Initially planned to create a dashboard for administrators to view user form submissions and track order data, but was deprioritized due to time constraints and focus on user-facing features.

+- **Payment Processing Integration**
+Planned to begin integration with a payment gateway; however, this was postponed to a future sprint to prioritize checklist personalization, account management, and order tracking.

+- **Mobile Responsiveness Improvements**
+While some UI components were tested on smaller screens, full mobile optimization was not completed and will be addressed in a future design-focused sprint.

 ## Meeting Highlights